rFalque/libGraphCpp/README.md

 # Light C++ graph library

-We provide a simple and light graph library for visualizing and analyzing graph structures.
+We provide a simple and light graph library for visualizing and analyzing undirected graph structures.
 The library is inspired by [Libigl](https://github.com/libigl/libigl), following its design principle and applied for graphs.
 The graphs are stored as `.obj` files (not all other formats support edges) which can be easily edited in [Blender](https://www.blender.org/).

 ![Graph visualization](./images/graph_library.png "light C++ graph library")

 ## Installation:
-First, make sure [Eigen](https://eigen.tuxfamily.org/) and [yaml-cpp](https://github.com/jbeder/yaml-cpp/wiki/Tutorial) are installed:
+The only dependencies are [Eigen](https://eigen.tuxfamily.org/) and [yaml-cpp](https://github.com/jbeder/yaml-cpp/wiki/Tutorial) which can be installed as follows:

 ```bash
 sudo apt-get update